healthcare-and-life-sciences/intelligent-sales-solution-accelerator/README.md

 ## Assumptions

-1. A customer has licenses for Health Cloud, and the HINS Managed Package with OmniStudio.
+1. A customer has licenses for Industry Cloud and Salesforce Maps.
 These solutions have all been installed and are functional.
 2. A customer is assuming Salesforce Lightning Experience — not Classic.
-3. Data Model elements that are part of the HINS (Vlocity) Managed package and Health Cloud are all available.
-4. The Accelerator uses the Lightning Design System standards and look.
+3. The Accelerator uses the Lightning Design System standards and look.
 Customers may want to apply their own branding which can be achieved.

 ---